LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 The `_pretty` parameter is also supported.

 ## Whole System History
-The whole system history interaction can be used to obtain a list of changes (create, update, delete) to resources in the IBM FHIR Server.
+The whole system history interaction can be used to obtain a list of changes (create, update, delete) to resources in the LinuxForHealth FHIR Server.
 This may be useful for other systems to reliably track these changes and keep themselves in-sync.

 ```
     curl -k -u '<username>:<password>' 'https://<host>:<port>/fhir-server/api/v4/_history'